 Buying a new construction home can be an exciting adventure.
 The buying process is much different than if you were buying an existing home.
 With that in mind, we've brought you a guide to the new construction process below.
 Keep reading to get a sense of the pros and cons of buying a new construction home, the steps you'll take from start to finish, and questions that you should ask any builder before signing on the dotted line.

 The pros and cons of buying a new construction home

 While the idea of buying a brand new home might seem exciting, at the end of the day, it’s not the right choice for everyone.
 To that end, we've laid out the advantages and disadvantages of this decision for you below.
 Read them over so that you have a better idea of whether buying a new construction home or an existing home is the right choice for you.

 Pros of buying a new construction home

 - More customization options: The largest advantage of buying a new construction home is that you can play a prominent role in the design.
+(And it's cheaper than building a custom-home from scratch.)
 In most cases, you’ll have the option to select different finishes and add on various upgrades and amenities.
 Ultimately, it is much easier to customize the home to fit your tastes than it would be if you bought a resale home.